maazie2000/Food-Vision/README.md

 `Input Layer`  -> `EfficientNetB0` -> `Global Average Pooling Layer` - > `Dense Layer`

 ## Datasets
 The dataset used in this notebook is the `food101` dataset, that has 101 different classes of food.
 The dataset can be loaded using tensorflow datasets.

+## Evaluation
+The model has been uploaded to tensorboard to visualize how good the model performed.
+The model didn't achieve target accuracy, but soon will 😤.

+## Course Acknowledgements
+Thanks you Daniel Bourke and Andrei Neagoie for this amazing course!
+I really loved it and look forward to doing the NLP section!